evgadamov/swift-algorithms/README.md

 # 🧑🏻‍💻 Welcome!
-This is my solutions for algorithmic problems on Swift!
+This is my solutions to algorithmic problems on Swift!

 Here you will find my solutions to algorithmic problems on Swift.<br>
 I do not pretend that my solutions are educational or exemplary.<br>